SteveLim99/graphAI/README.md

 rv57qu93h6ho   graphai_webapp_postgres        replicated   1/1        postgres:alpine                       *:5432->5432/tcp
 ```
 - The container_id should ressemble a hash
+7. You can access the web-application at http://localhost:3000/
-7. Removing the swarm service
+8. Removing the swarm service
 ```
 $ docker stack rm graphai_webapp
 $ docker swarm leave -f